jcraigk/blog/_posts/2023-10-06-sprockets-to-shakapacker.md

 For this project, the answer was a resounding "yes" so this migration was well worth it.
 Overall I found the process to be pretty pleasant.
 Shakapacker seems mature, [well documented](https://github.com/shakacode/shakapacker) and well maintained.
 I'm looking forward to not having to migrate to a different asset manager for a while.

 Thanks to the maintainers of all the software mentioned here!
-Well done.

 <br>
 ![Art showing organized shelves](/assets/images/posts/2023-10-06/organized-assets.jpg){:.smooth-corners .full-width}